 Clinical trainees without appointment with OPA may apply to grants and fellowships if allowed within the guidelines of their training program, and if they will be eligible for a postdoctoral appointment, as defined by Stanford University policy, during the period in which the proposed grant/fellowship period.
 Applications must go through the Research Management Group (RMG) at the School of Medicine.
-A required form must be completed and signed by the trainee, his/her program director and the director of finance and administration in his/her department.
-The trainee must then send the form to the Associate Dean for Postdoctoral Affairs for review, who notifies the RMG of approval.
-Such approval is an indication that, should the fellowship be awarded, the trainee will be approved for a postdoctoral status with Stanford University.

 In rare occasions, an advanced clinical trainee who has completed the clinical training program may wish to continue at Stanford in a research-only capacity while performing some additional hours of clinical work at the Stanford hospitals that is not part of any training or educational program, or engage in billable clinical activity as a physcian with Stanford Hospital and Clinic while undergoing a clinical training program.

-In the case of Research Scholars: the individual must be appointed as a Research Scholar with the School of Medicine through OPA, and may receive a clinical instructor appointment that would permit the appropriate credentialing with the hospital for the clinical activity.
+In the case of Research Scholars: the individual must be appointed as a Research Scholar with the School of Medicine through OPA, and may receive a clinical scholar appointment that would permit the appropriate credentialing with the hospital for the clinical activity.
 The individual’s postdoctoral appointment is not in a clinical capacity and the postdocs will receive a Research Scholar status, and subsequent certificate at the end of the program that does not describe any clinical training.

-In the Research Scholar appointment immediately follows a clinical appointment, the department must provide the following:
+If the Research Scholar appointment immediately follows a clinical appointment, the department must provide the following: